DoSomething/voting-app/README.md

 ## Getting Started
 1. Clone this repository.
-2. Add this directory to your local [Homestead](http://laravel.com/docs/homestead) or [DS Homestead](https://github.com/DoSomething/ds-homestead) environment.
+2. Add this directory to your local [DS Homestead](https://github.com/DoSomething/ds-homestead) environment.
 3. From within your VM, run `composer install && npm install && bower install` to set up dependencies.
 4. Run `gulp` to compile front-end assets and watch for changes!
 5. Create a `voting` database in your VM.